Most adults are familiar with the routine of the occasional stop by police. But for your teenager, the first stop can be confusing or alarming.

 Now that they’re driving, meeting friends for an afterschool activity or going to after-school jobs, this is the perfect time to start talking about how to act if an officer stops them.

-"There's always a chance of police interaction, and it can be for many reasons" says Palm Beach Sheriff's Office Chief Deputy Mike Gauger.
+"There's always a chance of police interaction, and it can be for many reasons" Palm Beach Sheriff's Office Chief Deputy Mike Gauger says.
 "When a deputy walks up to your car, he's thinking just one thing: He just wants to go home tonight – and he wants you to go home tonight."

 - Do emphasize the normality of a stop; it happens to everybody.
 Don’t make it seem scary or threatening.
 Approach your conversation as teaching.
 Remind your teen that police train regularly to make stops safely and they have a routine.
 Present your talk in the same way: It’s basic training for driver and passengers, common-sense routines they can follow to stay safe as well.

 - Do tell them to stay calm.
 Don't panic or get upset.
 You don't know why you’ve been stopped, so don't assume you’re in big trouble.
 Pull over safely, in a lighted spot if you can, so each of you has a clear view of the other at night.

 - Do be respectful and polite, just as police officers are trained to be.
 'Yes sir' and 'no ma’am’ in a steady voice helps keep the conversation normal.
 Don't shout, mumble, or start questioning the officer’s authority or intention.